ReactiveSets/toubkal/README.md

     - piexif_parse(): Parses content EXIF using the piexifjs library
     - piexif_insert(): Inserts EXIF into content, using the piexif library

-New Pipelets                        | Short Description
+New Pipelets or method              | Short Description
 ------------------------------------|--------------------------------------------------------------
-path_relative()                     | Alter path using node path.relative()
-path_join()                         | Prepend base directories to relative ```"path"```, resolve ```"~"``` to home directory require_pipeline()                  | Load, and auto-unload, a module exporting a Toubkal pipeline
+remove_destination_with()           | Disconnect pipelet's first destination when source disconnects remove_source_with()                | Disconnect pipelet's input when source disconnects path_relative()                     | Alter path using node path.relative() path_join()                         | Prepend base directories to relative ```"path"```, resolve ```"~"``` to home directory require_pipeline()                  | Load, and auto-unload, a module exporting a Toubkal pipeline